halloverden/symfony-route-deprecation-bundle/README.md

 ---
 **NOTE**

-In case of conflict between the `@DeprecatedRoute` annotations of Class and Method, the Method annotation takes precedence.
+In case of conflict between the `@DeprecatedRoute` annotations of class and method, the method annotation takes precedence.

 ---